labrgrupo/LabRI_Model/README.md

 - **install_packages.bat**: Ensures the proper configuration of the environment by automating the installation and updating of required R packages.
 - **app.bat**: Launches the Shiny application, providing a user-friendly graphical interface for running the LabRI method.

-The **LabRI System** is distributed primarily as an executable installer that organizes files, configures directories, and creates desktop shortcuts for easy access.
-It can be downloaded by clicking the button below:
+The **LabRI System** is distributed primarily as an executable installer, which organizes files, configures directories, and creates desktop shortcuts for easy access.
+As the installer relies on .bat files for automation, it is only compatible with the Windows operating system.
+The executable can be downloaded using the link below:
 <div>
   <a href="https://www.dropbox.com/scl/fi/xguexxtk7ffu3t2gmk1ip/LabRI_3.3.0.exe?rlkey=8t2j951py9hgika2jwm6vhvsl&st=mh5gdb71&dl=1" target="_blank">
     <img src="https://img.shields.io/badge/LabRI Installer -%233ccd96?style=for-the-badge&logo=google-chrome&logoColor=%230d02b4&labelColor=%23fee21d" target="_blank" style="height: 50px;"></a>